bpnavy03/bpnavy03.github.io/README.md

 	d) The GUI includes interactive elements such as dropdowns, text input, and buttons for a seamless experience.

-2️⃣  Running the Command-Line Interface (CLI) Mode
+2️⃣  Running the Command-Line Interface (CLI) Mode (i.e., Enhancement 3)

 	a) Open a command prompt/windows PowerShell/terminal and navigate to the program directory.